Shopify/remote-dom/CONTRIBUTING.md

 > **Note:** currently, only Shopify developers can publish new versions of packages.

-Once changeset files are merged into the `main` branch of this repo, a [Github action](./.github/workflows/changesets.yml) will create a new PR to apply all the outstanding changesets to their respective packages, creating a new set of package versions.
-You just need to merge that PR, and the robots will take care of publishing the changes to NPM!
+Once changeset files are merged into `main`, a [GitHub Actions workflow](./.github/workflows/changesets.yml) creates or updates a release pull request with the generated package versions and changelogs.
+Shopify maintainers merge that pull request, and the release workflows publish the packages to npm.